WHAT ARE THE BEST DAY TRIPS FROM SEOUL? BEST DAY TRIPS FROM SEOUL BY TRAIN OR BUS? BEST BEACH NEAR SEOUL?

 Korean Folk Village is located in Yongin near Suwon, easily accessible from Seoul, which makes it a perfect day trip from Seoul.

-10. Garden of the Morning Calm
+10. Garden of the Morning Calm, a peaceful gateway from Seoul

 The Garden of the Morning Calm (아침고요수목원) It is the largest and oldest private garden in Korea.
 It is home to almost 5,000 types of plants, including 300 varieties from the Baekdusan Mountain, known to the Koreans as a spiritual mountain.